(Case Study) Replicate the Secret of This Highly Profitable Consultancy

 Profit is the ‘side-effect’ of this high-performance consultancy’s rock-solid positioning.
 They stay in their lane.
 Always.

-Trying to target multiple expertise domains (or audiences or industries) will only lead consulting firms down a path of mediocrity and considerable profit erosion.
+Trying to target multiple expertise domains (or audiences or industries) will only lead boutique consultancies down a path of mediocrity and considerable profit erosion.

 Hello, I’m Luk Smeyers, and I’m helping mid-sized consultancies become high-performing consulting firms.
 I have been in the consulting businesses for more than 20 years, in very different roles: as European CHRO in a global consultancy, as a founder of a mid-sized analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of my consultancy.
 I had the privilege of achieving global visibility as a consulting leader, and I never had to sell, persuade, or negotiate as a result.
 I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and advising consultancies in the past years.